vimpunk/cratetorrent/README.md

 2. Extend 1. with actually saving the downloaded file to disk.
 3. Download a directory of files using a single peer connection.
 4. Download a torrent using multiple connections.
+5. Optimize download performance to use self-adjusting optimal request queue sizes and slow start mode for ramping up download throughput.
-5. Seed a torrent.
+6. Seed a torrent.
+7. Optimize disk IO performance by introducing the concept of backpressue between the network IO and disk IO, in both ways (i.e. for both seeds and downloads).

 And more milestones to be added later.
-Eventually, I hope to develop cratetorrent into a full-fledged BitTorrent engine library that can be used as the engine underneath torrent clients.
+Eventually, I hope to develop cratetorrent into a full-fledged BitTorrent engine library that can be used as the engine underneath torrent clients, so this means that features supported by popular clients (such as DHT, magnet links, BitTorrent protocol 2, stream encryption, and others) will be supported by cratetorrent too.

 ## Tests